nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 Using the guide below, we will try and walk you through the steps required to download and compile the OpenEmu application from source.
 You will need a Macintosh computer running OSX 10.7 or greater.
 We recommend updating to the latest version and ensuring all software is up to date.

-If you have used earlier OpenEmu versions, please see "Cleanup Previous Versions" at the bottom before compiling OpenEmu.
+If you have used earlier OpenEmu versions, please see [Cleaning Up Previous Versions](https://github.com/OpenEmu/OpenEmu/wiki/Compiling-From-Source-Guide#cleaning-up-previous-versions) at the bottom **before** compiling OpenEmu.

-##Before You Begin (SSH Keys)
+##Command Line Install Guide (Advanced users)
+Not afraid of the command line?
+Follow this guide if you already have Xcode and Command Line Tools and want to clone and compile via terminal.
+Otherwise, please follow the [GUI Install Guide](https://github.com/OpenEmu/OpenEmu/wiki/Compiling-From-Source-Guide#gui-install-guide-easy-mode).

+Alternatively, you can easily install the necessary Command Line Tools by following [this guide](http://www.computersnyou.com/2025/).
+Xcode is still necessary for successful compilation.

+### SSH Keys
 Please follow [this guide] (https://help.github.com/articles/generating-ssh-keys) to setup secure authentication with GitHub's servers otherwise you may receive an error similar to this one:
 ```
 Cloning into 'BSNES'...
 Permission denied (publickey).